Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Superposition and mixture of unknown quantum states

-This circuit requires $2n+1$ qubit registers, if the qubits trashed out can be recycled, which is possible in the dynamic circuit framework \cite{PhysRevLett.127.100501} such as the transmon-based quantum computer in the IBM Quantum \cite{IBM:dynamic}.
-On the other hand, if only the static circuit is feasible such as in the case of a trapped-ion quantum computer, it requires $\ell(n+1)-1$ qubit registers.
+This circuit requires $2n+1$ qubit registers, if the qubits that are discarded can be recycled, which is possible in the dynamic-circuit framework \cite{PhysRevLett.127.100501}, such as on transmon-based quantum computers in IBM Quantum \cite{IBM:dynamic}.
+On the other hand, if only a static circuit is feasible, such as in the case of a trapped-ion quantum computer, it requires $\ell(n+1)-1$ qubit registers.
 In both cases, the circuit requires $n(\ell-1)$ CSWAP gates and $\ell-1$ one-qubit rotations used to produce \eqref{eq: weight state} in the worst-case scenario.\footnote{A CSWAP gate can be decomposed into a Toffoli gate and two CNOT gates.
 More precisely, $\text{CSWAP}_{0,12}=\text{CNOT}_{2,1}\text{Toffoli}_{01,2}\text{CNOT}_{2,1}$, where the indices before the comma in the subscript represent the control qubit(s), and those after the comma represent the target qubit(s).
 A Toffoli gate can be further decomposed into 2 $H$ gates, 3 $T$ gates, 4 $T^\dag$ gates, 1 $S$ gate, and 6 CNOT gates (see Figure 4.9 in \cite{nielsen2010quantum}).
 Therefore, in terms of primitive gates, a CSWAP gate requires 8 CNOT gates and 10 one-qubit rotation gates in total.}

 As a pure state $\ket{\psi}$ can be considered a special case of a mixed state, i.e.\ $\rho=\ket{\psi}\bra{\psi}$, it should be noted that, when provided with $\ell$ arbitrary unknown states $\ket{\psi_i}$ for $i=0,\dots,\ell-1$, we can devise a quantum operation to generate the mixed state $\rho=\sum_{i=0}^{\ell-1}p_i\ket{\psi_i}\bra{\psi_i}$, given any predefined real numbers $p_i$ satisfying $0\leq p_i\leq1$ and $\sum_{i=0}^{\ell-1}p_i=1$, but it is impossible to devise a mechanism to generate the pure state proportional to $\sum_{i=0}^{\ell-1}\alpha_i\ket{\psi_i}$, given the predefined coefficients $\alpha_i\in\mathbb{C}$, unless all but one of $\alpha_i$ vanish.